brucechanglongxu/brucechanglongxu.github.io/_posts/2025-02-04-parsimonyselfconsistency.md

 ## Self Consistency: Ensuring Reliable and Adaptive Learning

+While Parsimony ensure efficient representation, **Self-Consistency** guarantees that the learned models are _internally coherent_ and _adaptive_ to changes in the environment.
+The Principle of Self Consistency posits that an intelligent system should seek a model of the external world that can regenerate observed data while minimizing internal discrepancy.

 - Ma, Yi, et al. On the Principles of Parsimony and Self-Consistency for the Emergence of Intelligence.
 University of California, Berkeley, 2022. arXiv:2207.04630.
 - Olshausen, Bruno A., and David J. Field.
 "Sparse Coding of Sensory Inputs."
 Current Opinion in Neurobiology, vol. 14, no. 4, 1996, pp. 481–487.